-Without your own plan, the State of Oklahoma will determine how your assets are distributed after you pass away.
-Of course, the government is not interested in making sure your wishes are carried out, minimizing costs and streamlining the distribution of assets to loved ones.
+Everyone can benefit from having their own personal estate plan.
+Without a plan of your own, the State of Oklahoma will determine how your assets are distributed after you pass away.
+It’s important to ensure your estate is represented by a trusted partner focused on making sure your wishes are carried out, minimizing costs, and streamlining the distribution of assets to your loved ones.

-Our team will take the time to get to know you on a personal level to gain a thorough understanding of your goals, concerns and hopes for the future and look forward to the opportunity to meet you in person and come to know your concerns and objectives.
-At at Rischard & Associates our objectives are to:
+Our team will take the time to get to know you on a personal level to gain a thorough understanding of your goals, concerns and hopes for the future.

 A will is much more than just a statement written on a piece of paper.
 In order for the wishes of clients to be upheld upon their passing, it’s important to do it the right way.
 We have experience walking families through every step of the process, from the nominations of trusted people to oversee distribution of property, to ensuring the statutory formalities are in place for the court to recognize the will’s validity.